Client means a legal person using Unicount Services.

 6. Storage periods

 6.1.
-When Unicount processes Personal Data for complying with Money Laundering and Terrorist Financing Prevention Act, the data shall be kept for the period of 5 years from the end of the contract for Services.
+When Unicount processes Personal Data for complying with Money Laundering and Terrorist Financing Prevention Act, the data shall be kept for a period of five (5) years from the end of the contract for Services.

 7. Your rights